 Because different businesses reconcile at different frequencies with their accounting software, iClassPro's day by day approach of showing payment activity must extend to deleted payments in real time.
 In other words, a payment recorded on Monday and deleted on Wednesday must show up as 1) a positive entry, or income, on Monday's reports and 2) a negative entry on Wednesday's reports.

-Note: To make reconciling these events easier, we have added information about date of the entered payment the Bank Deposit report on the date the amount is deleted.
+Note: To make reconciling these events easier, we have added information about the original date of the entered payment on the date the amount is deleted.
 We have also enabled a similar note in the system to be added to the payment on the payment date, referring back to the date of the deletion.

 Bank Deposit March 13, 2016 (Before Deletion)